EdDataScienceEES/tutorial-shaistilman/index.md

 The **F-statistic** assesses whether a group of predictors in a model, or the overall model itself, significantly improves the fit compared to a simpler baseline model (e.g., one without those predictors).
 It is calculated as the ratio of explained variance to unexplained variance, standardized by their respective degrees of freedom.

+A **large F-statistic** indicates that the model or predictors significantly explain the variability in the dependent variable, suggesting that the model improves the fit compared to a simpler model.
+It means the predictors are likely contributing meaningfully to the model.
+On the other hand, a **small F-statistic** suggests that the model does not explain much of the variability, indicating that the predictors may not be significantly affecting the outcome and the model might not be useful.
+In essence, a large F-statistic suggests a strong model, while a small one suggests a weak or ineffective model.

-The **p-value** associated with the F-statistic measures the probability of observing such a result (or one more extreme) if the null hypothesis is true—i.e., if the additional predictors have no real effect.
+The **p-value** associated with the F-statistic, tell us the most in terms of model selection.
+It measures the probability of observing such a result (or one more extreme) if the null hypothesis is true—i.e., if the additional predictors have no real effect.
 A **p-value less than 0.05** suggests that the predictors or model terms in question significantly contribute to explaining the response variable, at a 95% confidence level.

 When interpreting outputs like those from our  `summary()`, or the functions we will look at such as `anova()`, or `drop1()`, in R a significant F-statistic (with a low p-value) indicates that the model terms being tested add meaningful information, and their inclusion of "extra predictors" is justified.